-The Charlotte Observer, siting 2016 FBI statistics points out that our teachers have a classroom with 30-40 lively children, an exercise in controlled chaos and yet we are asking educators who may soon be asked to carry a gun to dismiss the fact that 2016 there were 2,203 unintentional shootings that took place.
+The Charlotte Observer, siting 2016 FBI statistics points out that our teachers have a classroom with 30-40 lively children, an exercise in controlled chaos.
+Yet, we are asking educators who may soon be asked to carry a gun to dismiss the fact that in 2016 2,203 unintentional shootings took place, according to the Charlotte Observer.

 There’s a side that wants to arm school officers and a side that believes guns in schools are too extreme.
 What is the middle ground?
 The compromise of something less lethal?

-The debate has turned to allowing officers to bring Tasers to school.
+The debate has turned to allow officers to bring Tasers to school.

 Tasers are hand-held weapons that deliver a jolt of electricity from a device triggered from a nearby distance.